Death Classification: Line of Duty Death

 The gangsters they were chasing were suspected to be member of the “42 Gang” from Taylor and Halsted Streets in “Little Italy,” possibly connected to the Capone-Aiello gang war.
 In the aftermath of the shooting, several speakeasies’ were raided, but no one was ever apprehended in connection with the Sergeant’s death.
 On November 24, 1927, Officer Barnes was exonerated by the Coroner.

-Sergeant Lynch was waked at his residence located at 1839 West Humboldt Boulevard and his funeral mass was held at St. Sylvesters Roman Catholic Church located at 2915 West Palmer Street.
+Sergeant Lynch was waked at his residence located at 1839 West Humboldt Boulevard.
+His funeral mass was held at St. Sylvesters Roman Catholic Church located at 2915 West Palmer Street.
 He was laid to rest on November 26, 1927 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 3, Lot N10, Block 10, Section 21.

 Detective Sergeant Thomas Henry Lynch, born May 16, 1884, received his Probationary Appointment to the Chicago Police Department on March 7, 1907.
 He earned 3 Credible Mentions during his career.
 On November 11, 1914, he was promoted to 2nd Class Detective Sergeant, his title being officially changed by order of the city council on January 11, 1915.
 On June 28, 1921, he was promoted to Sergeant.